 where: \begin{itemize} \item $P_r$ [dB] is the received power at the receiver; \item $P_t$ [dB] is the transmitted power from the source; \item $G_t$ [dB] is the transmitting antenna gain; \item $G_r$ [dB] is the receiving antenna gain; \item $d$ is the distance between the transmitter and receiver (in meters); \item $f$ is the carrier frequency of the transmitted signal (in Hz); \item $c$ is the speed of light in vacuum ($3 \times 10^8$ m/s). \end{itemize}

 Data transmission as illustrated in Figure \ref{fig:6}, is a single hop communication link (BS-UAV-UE) where the UAV-mounted base station (UAV-BS) operates as an intermediate relay between the ground base station (BS) and user equipment (UE).
-The ground BS transmits the down link signal to the UAV, which receives the signal with power.
+The ground BS transmits the downlink signal to the UAV, which receives the signal with power.
 The UAV then amplifies the received signal and forwards it to the UE with amplified transmit power.
-Following assumptions are made-

-\begin{enumerate} \item The UAV hovers at a fixed position and operates as an AF relay, without any additional processing (digital operations more than amplification like modulation/ demodulation beam alignment). \item The BS-UAV (backhaul link) and UAV-UE (access link) operate in mmWave band. \end{enumerate}
+The following assumptions are made: \begin{enumerate} \item The UAV hovers at a fixed position and operates as an AF relay, without any additional processing (digital operations more than amplification like modulation/ demodulation and beam alignment). \item The BS-UAV (backhaul link) and UAV-UE (access link) operate in mmWave band. \end{enumerate}

-Based on the assumptions, power received at UE from the BS track is expressed as \ref{eq:2}.
+Based on these assumptions, the power received at the UE from the BS track is expressed as in (\ref{eq:2}):